DataDog/documentation/content/en/monitors/downtimes.md

 ### Muting

 Monitors trigger events when they change between possible states: `ALERT`, `WARNING`, `RESOLVED`, and `NO DATA`.
-When a monitor is muted or has a scheduled downtime, transitions from `RESOLVED` to another state does **not** trigger events or notifications.
+When a monitor is muted or has a scheduled downtime, transitions from `RESOLVED` to another state do **not** trigger events or notifications.

 {{< img src="monitors/downtimes/downtime_on_alert.png" alt="downtime on alert"  style="width:80%;">}}